Share via:

-There are very few people who have never experienced that sudden jarring pain following a bite into ice cream or taking a sip from an ice-cold or hot drink.
+There are very few people who have never experienced that sudden jarring pain following a bite of ice cream or taking a sip from an ice-cold or hot drink.

-This article will consider the causes, the dos and dont’s, the prevention and the maintenance of tooth sensitivity (fancy name: dentine hypersensitivity – DHS).
+This article will consider the causes, the dos and dont’s, and the prevention and maintenance of tooth sensitivity (fancy name: dentine hypersensitivity – DHS).

 There is a wide variety of dental pains (aren’t we lucky!).
 If you’re suffering from sensitivity this will be a sharp, instantaneous, short-lived pain, which almost always will have a triggering cause.